lennylmiller/kudo-assignment/NOTES.md

 - [ ] Immediately after answering a question, it should switch to the Answered tab.
 - [ ] Create a new question "Would you rather ________________ or _______________".
 - [ ] Navigate to valid url (Earlier, it was stated that typing directly in will cause a redirect to login???)
+- [ ] Entering an address in address bar redirects to login.
 - [ ] Create registration - OPTIONAL.
 - [ ] Cleanup
   - [ ] Move inline styles to stylesheets